Prince Andrew: US judge seeks statement from former assistant

 The judge said that if his request was accepted, Mr Olney should be questioned about any communications that touch on Ms Giuffre, given that Prince Andrew claims he has never met her or sexually abused her.

-He has also sent a request asking for a statement to be taken from Shukri Walker, who has said she saw Prince Andrew at Tramps night club in London with a young woman who may have been Ms Giuffre.
+He has also sent a request asking for a statement to be taken from Shukri Walker, who has said she saw Prince Andrew at Tramps night club in London in March 2001 with a young woman who may have been Ms Giuffre.

+Two more requests have been sent to the Australian attorney general, fulfilling applications from Prince Andrew's team.

+The first is a request for Australian authorities to take a statement from Robert Giuffre, Ms Giuffre's husband, concerning what she may have told him in the past.
+The second is a request to obtain the co-operation of Ms Giuffre's therapist Dr Judith Lightfoot.